gabriellewald/resume.md/resume.md

 is intended to be used for a short summary. -->
 I am a Data Scientist working to surface insights from data sets.
 I seek to inform the decision making process with science-based methods.

+## Projects

+### <span>Passing the Standards Projection</span> <span>May 2021</span>

+A projection of the percentage of students passing test standards in California K-12 public schools:

+   - Created unique dataset with test scores, financial investment in education, and several demographics regarding students and their families.
+   - Modeled the training data to several regression algorithms (Linear Regression, Logistic Regression, Decision Tree, Random Forest, Lasso and PCA)

 ## Experience

 <!-- You have to wrap the "left" and "right" half of these headings in spans by